multisynq/synchronizer-ha/README.md

 Multisynq is a decentralized physical infrastructure (DePIN) network that allows you to earn rewards by contributing your unused bandwidth.

-Visit [multisynq.io](https://multisynq.io) to learn more about the platform, get your API key, and join the network.
+Visit [multisynq.io](https://multisynq.io) to learn more about the platform, get your Synq key [startsynqing.com](https://startsynqing.com/), and join the network.

 ## Installation